Bitsaur/nitro-sdk/README.md

 This is a temporary documentation for Plugin SDK.
 Actual documentation is work in progress.

-Base your Onyx Nitro UI themes and mods on [nitro-ui](https://github.com/Bitsaur/nitro-ui)
+Base your Onyx Nitro UI themes and mods on [nitro-ui](https://github.com/Bitsaur/nitro-ui) and [onyx-ui](https://github.com/Bitsaur/onyx-ui).

 ## nitro.json